OllieBurke/Tutorials/README.md

 and we aim to estimate the parameter set $\boldsymbol{\theta} = \{a,f,\dot{f}\}$ using various samplers

 ## Code structure
 In this repository there exists two directories, one called `metropolis` and the other called `eryn`.
 The first is a basic metropolise MCMC algorithm that can be used to teach the basics of simple samplers.
 The second is Eryn, developed by Michael Katz, Nikos Karnesis, Natalia Korsokova and Jonathan Gair.
-Built off `emcee` with extra fantstic features such as reversible jump MCMC [unknown number of signals with unknown number of parameters] and parallel tempering.
+Built off `emcee` with extra fantastic features such as reversible jump MCMC [unknown number of signals with unknown number of parameters] and parallel tempering.
 The documentation can be found [here](https://mikekatz04.github.io/Eryn/html/user/ensemble.html).

 ## Getting started
 1. Install Anaconda if you do not have it.